Far Breton

 Far Breton (also Breton far; Farz forn) is a traditional cake or dessert from the Brittany region in France.
 Its base is similar in composition to a clafoutis batter: a flan-style eggs-and-milk custard with flour added.
 Prunes or raisins are common additions.
-Numerous recipes available at popular websites suggest soaking the dried fruits in alcohol; this is not traditional practice but makes an interesting variation.
+Numerous recipes available at popular websites suggest soaking the dried fruits in alcohol; although this is not traditional practice.

 Far Breton as served in Brittany is often cooked to a much more "burned" appearance than online recipes indicate; the top of the custard appears nearly blackened rather than golden-brown.